Does caffeine help with cramps? Caffeine is the most popular drink on the planet. But does caffeine intake cause painful menstrual cramps?

 6.2) Add More Calcium To Your Diet

-Calcium has been demonstrated in studies to aid with menstrual cramps.
-But also other PMS symptoms like moodiness and fatigue.
+Calcium has been demonstrated in studies to aid with menstrual cramps but also other PMS symptoms like moodiness and fatigue.

 Calcium is abundant in milk, cheese, and yogurt.
 Non-dairy calcium alternatives include fresh dill and dark, leafy greens if you’re lactose intolerant or prefer a dairy-free dairy.